Mary Ann Taylor-Hall

-Mary Ann Taylor-Hall is an American fiction writer and poet.
+Mary Ann Taylor-Hall (born 1937) is an American fiction writer and poet.
 She is the author of two novels, a book of short fiction, three collections of poetry, and has published widely in literary journals.
 She has lived on a farm in Kentucky for many years and was married to poet James Baker Hall.

 Biography

 Mary Ann Taylor-Hall was born in Chicago, Illinois, in 1937.
 Her family moved to Winter Haven, Florida, when she was seven and she received her early education there.
-She attended Wesleyan College, in Macon, Georgia, and graduated with a B.A in English from the University of Florida.
-She received her M.A. in English literature from Columbia University.
+She attended Wesleyan College, in Macon, Georgia, and graduated with a BA in English from the University of Florida.
+She received her MA in English literature from Columbia University.
 Afterwards, she taught at Auburn University, the University of Kentucky, the University of Puerto Rico, and Miami University of Ohio.
 She was married to writer James Baker Hall, who died in 2009.
 She has lived on a farm on the Harrison-Scott County line in Central Kentucky for the past forty years.